shrey2199/LD_Meta_bot/README.md

   - Use :- Send Photo with `/start` command.

 - `ADMIN_IDS`
-  - Values :- It is a list of IDs of all the allowed groups and useres who can use this bot in private.
+  - Values :- It is a list of IDs of all the allowed groups and users who can use this bot in private.
-    - To supply multiple IDs in config.py seperate by comma ','.
+    - To supply multiple IDs in config.py seperate by spaces.
     - To supply multiple IDs from Environemnt variable (Heroku & Docker) seperate by spaces.
+    - Group IDs should start with `-100`
   - Default Value :- `[]`
   - Use :- Users and groups with ids here can use the bot.